ajeetAk47/DoNotDisturb/README.md

 # DoNotDisturb
-Particular Set of Contacts Call Ringing in Silent  or Do Not  Disturb Mode
+Set Particular Contacts Calls in Ringing when Phone is in Silent  or Do Not  Disturb Mode

-#Features
+# Features

-##Custom Call  Notification
+## Custom Call  Notification

-##WhatsApp custom Notification (Pending )
+## WhatsApp custom Notification (Pending )